-Indicator Survey question Definition Additional definitions and notes 15.
-Capital spend Does this organisation provide information about the proportion of the activity that is capital expenditure?
-This indicator captures the percentage of the total commitment allocated to or planned for capital expenditure.
-Content must be a positive decimal number between 0 and 100, with no percentage sign.
+The first part captures the percentage of the total commitment allocated to or planned for capital expenditure.
+When publishing in IATI, a number between 0 and 100 should be used, with no percentage sign.

 The definition of capital expenditure follows the IMF GFS definition approved by WP Stat in February 2016.

 Capital spending is generally defined as physical assets with a useful life of more than one year.
 But it also includes capital improvements or the rehabilitation of physical assets that enhance or extend the useful life of the asset (as distinct from repair or maintenance, which assures that the asset is functional for its planned life).
 Capital includes all aspects of design and construction that are required to make the asset operational.

 The IATI reference for this indicator is: capital spend.
-This element of the indicator is retained for all organisations.
-Differentiating between expenditure on consumption or investment in capital is of critical importance for recipient country governments in macroeconomic management and in short- and long-term growth strategy.
-This element of the indicator is retained by the service of